rate-nl/ISO/readme.md

 ## 1. Purpose

-This policy defines procedures for managing and protecting Rate's information assets, ensuring compliance with ISO/IEC 27001:2022.
+This policy defines procedures for managing and protecting Rate's information assets, ensuring compliance with ISO  27001:2022.

 ## 2. Scope